 The 7th floor of the ferry offers many great spots for photography.

 Although it was mid-summer and extremely hot, the early morning hours were pleasant, thanks to the cool sea breeze and the sun's low position.
-It felt like autumn.
+It felt almost like autumn.

 Sunrise lasts only about 15-20 minutes, so don't miss these beautiful moments.
 Witnessing the sunrise at sea was the main reason I chose to travel to Kyushu by ferry.